ckeditor/ckeditor5/packages/ckeditor5-ui/tests/manual/icon/icon.md

 ## Icons with inline SVG

+### Sizing
-1. First icon should be small size and dark color.
+1. First icon should be small and dark.
-1. Second icon should be medium size and dark color.
+1. Second icon should be medium and dark.
-1. Third icon should be large size and dark color.
+1. Third icon should be large and dark.

+## Colors
+1. First icon should be small and red.
+1. Second icon should be small and blue, just like text around.

+## Dirtiness
-1. Fourth icon should be large size and red color.
+1. First icon should be large and green.

+## ViewBox
-1. Fifth icon should be large size and blue color (inherited).
+1. First icon should be large and green, same as the previous one.